Sterwen-Technology/navigation_server/README.md

 For any problem encountered, please open an issue in this repository.

 ## Roadmap
-The current stable version is V2.05.
+The current stable version is V2.06.
 Documentation is aligned on this version.

+The version 2.06 introduce mainly the Json output publisher

 ## Contributing